michellab/BioSimSpace/python/README.md

 ## Modules

-BioSimSpace is a collection of sub-packages, e.g. `BioSimSpace.Gateway` and `BioSimSpace.Protocol`.
-Within each sub-package is a set of modules that implement the required functionality.
+BioSimSpace is a collection of packages, e.g. `BioSimSpace.Gateway` and `BioSimSpace.Protocol`.
+Within each package is a set of modules that implement the required functionality.
 Rather than directly exposing all of the modules we choose to hide implementation details from the user.
-Instead we use the sub-package `__init__.py` to selectively import the required classes and functions.
+Instead we use the package `__init__.py` to selectively import the required classes and functions.

 * Module files containing implementation details are prefixed with an underscore,